Creating Campaigns

 |---|---|---|

 How much should you budget?
 That depends on the influencer's follower count, engagement rate, and niche.
-When browsing creators in the Discover section, you'll see their starting rates for different content types - use those as a guide.
+When browsing creators in the Discover section, you'll see their starting rates and recommended budget suggestions for different content types.

 Writing Great Campaign Requirements